dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 And finally
 - An [NWConnection][nwconnection] object which is the connection you establish with the other device.

 Let's go through how to set this up.
 We'll start by building wrappers around the NWListener and NWBrowser objects, as per the sample code from WWDC2019.
-The wrappers will let us manage the NWListener and NWBrowser objects which may need to be recreated under some situations.
+The wrappers will let us manage the NWListener and NWBrowser objects, which may need to be recreated under some situations.

 We'll configure our listener with a bonjour service name (essentially our private peer-to-peer Wi-Fi network) and a pre-shared key for security that we'll cover later.

 We'll also need a UUID to uniquely identify each other when there are multiple peers around to connect to.
-This UUID will also be handy when establishing who initiates a connection.
+This UUID will also be handy when establishing who is to initiate a connection.

 {% highlight swift %}
 class PeerListener {